MI Orientation is scheduled for July 27-August 7, 2020. Classes are scheduled to

 - Assisting students with taking care of any last-minute issues prior to starting classes

 The Class of 2024 Orientation will be held Monday, July 27 through Friday, Aug.
-7. Everyone will be together at a site off campus on the first day (July 27th).
-After the first day, people will be in one of eight groups that will rotate for different orientation experiences for the next two weeks.
-Further details will be available soon.
+7. On the first day, July 27, everyone will be together at Seawell's Restaurant, located at 1125 Rosewood Dr., Columbia, SC 29201.
+After that first day, people will be in one of eight groups that will rotate for different orientation experiences for the next two weeks.

-If you have specific questions about Orientation, please contact Samantha White, M.Ed., (Student & Career Services) by phone (803) 216-3630 or by email: Samantha.White@uscmed.sc.edu.
+If you have specific questions about Orientation, please contact Dr. Eric Williams (Student & Career Services) by phone (803) 216-3616 or by email: Eric.Williams@uscmed.sc.edu.

 Residency affects both your tuition and eligibility for scholarships.
 The University of South Carolina is required by state law to determine the resident classification of all applicants interested in claiming South Carolina as their state of legal residence.
 South Carolina Residency makes initial determinations for all students at the time of their admission.
 The School of Medicine Columbia does not make any decisions regarding legal residency.
 Decisions for all students are made by the Residency Office at the University of South Carolina.